R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 Communicating with an enclave requires sending and receiving encrypted and authenticated messages.
 One possible approach is to embed a TLS stack into the enclave and use something like HTTPS + REST.
-But this technique has some problems and limitations that are resolved via Conclave's Mail API.
+But this technique has some problems and limitations that will resolved in future releases via a new "Mail API".

+!!! notice

+    Mail is not implemented in the current release of Conclave.
+This section is provisional.

 ### Messages vs streams